samsonasik/rector-blogposts/how-to-update-to-php74-typed-property-without-bc-break/post.md

 composer require --dev rector/rector
 ```

+Rector has rule named [`TypedPropertyRector`](https://github.com/rectorphp/rector-src/blob/7dedffe81273dbf59d38b72e2c7ecdc355fd8430/rules/Php74/Rector/Property/TypedPropertyRector.php#L43), that part of [`SetList::PHP_74`](https://github.com/rectorphp/rector-src/blob/7dedffe81273dbf59d38b72e2c7ecdc355fd8430/packages/Set/ValueObject/SetList.php#L167) constant.

+It default will update all modifiers:

+- public
+- protected
+- private

+If you are using on projects that not re-usable project, you can just use [`SetList::PHP_74`](https://github.com/rectorphp/rector-src/blob/7dedffe81273dbf59d38b72e2c7ecdc355fd8430/packages/Set/ValueObject/SetList.php#L167) constant as is.
+For our use case, you can override it by configure it to only apply to private property only.

-Then, create a `rector.php` configuration inside the root of `lib` directory:
+You can create a `rector.php` configuration inside the root of `lib` directory as follow:

 ```php
 <?php